Gas then clutch or clutch then gas?

 Gas then clutch or clutch then gas?
 Drivers argue about this but I’m interested in facts not opinions.

-The videos below show you why it should be gas then clutch and clearly explain why it’s correct.
+The videos below show you why it must be gas then clutch and clearly explain why it’s correct.

 This is where the misunderstanding comes from.
-People who say it’s clutch then gas are actually doing gas then clutch themselves; they just don’t know it!
+People who say it’s clutch then gas are actually doing gas then clutch but they just don’t know it!

 Why you should do gas then clutch